Video Game / Stellavanity

 clone to an absurdly complex shmup with RPG Elements

-The game was released at Comiket 81 in December 2011 / January 2012.
+, was released at Comiket 81 in December 2011 / January 2012.
 It was supposed to eventually have an English translation by the developer himself, but he nixed those plans, as well as English-language versions of his future games, after catching wind of the game being leaked to Western Imageboards

 , prompting complete cutoff with his English-speaking fans